IBM-Bluemix-Docs/mass-data-migration/getting-started.md

 2. From the _Getting started_ page, click **Create Bucket**.
 3. Enter a bucket name, and select a resiliency option for your data.

-   The resiliency option determines how your data is distributed by the Cloud Object Storage service across a geographic area after the data is imported into the service. {{site.data.keyword.mdms_short}} supports the _Cross Region_ or _Regional_ resiliency options.
+   The resiliency option determines how your data is distributed by the Cloud Object Storage service across a geographic area after the data is imported into the service. {{site.data.keyword.mdms_short}} supports the _Cross Region_, _Regional_, and _Single-site_ resiliency options.
    {: note}

 4. From the list of locations, select the geographic area where you want your data to be physically stored after it's migrated into the storage bucket.

+   You can transfer data only within the same country where your source data resides.
+This means that your Cloud Object Storage bucket destination must also be in the same country.
+To learn more about supported regions, see [Region availability](/docs/services/mass-data-migration?topic=mass-data-migration-regions).
+   {: note}

 5. From the list of storage classes, select **Standard**.
 6. Click **Create bucket**.

-## Requesting a device
+## Requesting a device (beta)
 {: #get-started-request-device}

 You can request a {{site.data.keyword.mdms_short}} device by using the {{site.data.keyword.cloud_notm}} console.

+Requesting a {{site.data.keyword.mdms_short}} device by using the {{site.data.keyword.cloud_notm}} console is currently a beta feature.
+Interested in particpating in our beta program?
+Check out

 1. In the [{{site.data.keyword.cloud_notm}} catalog](https://{DomainName}/catalog) search bar, type _{{site.data.keyword.mdms_short}}_.
 2. Click the **{{site.data.keyword.mdms_short}}** tile.